-To ask the Secretary of State for Education and Employment what changes are planned in cash limits and running cost limits on votes within his responsibility for 1997–98.
+To ask the Secretary of State for Foreign and Commonwealth Affairs what changes he proposes to make in his Department's cash limits and running cost limits for 1997–98.

-The control total element of the increases will be offset by transfers or charged to the Reserve and will not therefore add to the planned total of public expenditure.
+The increases will be offset by transfers or charged to the Reserve, and will not, therefore, add to the planned total of public expenditure.